MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/invite-people.md

 Here are some other resources to consider. (**NEED LINK HERE**)

-### Step 3 – Create buzz through on-the-ground activities
+### Step 3 – Conduct on-ground activities to create buzz around Kaizala

-While initiatives on digital channels are great for raising awareness about Kaizala, on-the-ground activities can be especially important for creating buzz at the workplace.
+While initiatives on digital channels are great for raising awareness about Kaizala, on-ground activities can be especially important for creating buzz at the workplace.
 Consider these:

 - Kaizala posters – download here. (**NEED LINK HERE**)
 - Kaizala rolling visuals for lobbies and receptions – download here. (**NEED LINK HERE**)